simplesurance/terraform-provider-bunny/docs/resources/bunny_pullzone.md

 - **last_updated** (String)
 - **video_library_id** (Number) The ID of the video library that the zone is linked to.
 - **zone_security_key** (String, Sensitive)

+<a id="nestedblock--safehop"></a>
+### Nested Schema for `safehop`

+Optional:

+- **enable** (Boolean) If enabled, SafeHop will attempt to retry failed requests to the origin in case of errors or connection failures in a round-robin fashion.
+- **origin_connect_timeout** (Number) The amount of seconds to wait when connecting to the origin.
+Otherwise the request will fail or retry.
+- **origin_response_timeout** (Number) The amount of seconds to wait when waiting for the origin reply.
+Otherwise the request will fail or retry.
+- **origin_retries** (Number) Configure how many times bunny.net will re-attempt to connect to the origin before failing with a 502 or a 504 response.
+If multiple IPs are set on the origin hostname, the CDN will automatically cycle between them on subsequent attempts.
+- **origin_retry_5xx_response** (Boolean) Determines if we should retry the request in case of a 5XX response.
+- **origin_retry_connection_timeout** (Boolean) Determines if we should retry the request in case of a connection timeout.
+- **origin_retry_delay** (Number) Determines the amount of time that the CDN should wait before retrying an origin request.
+- **origin_retry_response_timeout** (Boolean) Determines if we should retry the request in case of a response timeout.